RidwanAz/Darey.io_Devops_Project/Web Stack Implementation (LEMP Stack)/LEMP.md

     <?php
     phpinfo();
 Save and close the file
-You can use ubuntu instance public ip address to access the php file served by apache from your web browser
+You can use ubuntu instance public ip address to access the php file served by nginx from your web browser
 ![php](images/phpinfo.png)
 The default page above will be displayed.

-## Testing PHP and Mysql with Apache (LAMP Stack)
+## Testing PHP and Mysql with Nginx (LEMP Stack)

-In the previous step, php was tested with apache by using apache to serve a php file.
-In the step mysql database will be connected to php and web served by apache.
+In the previous step, php was tested with nginx by using nginx to serve a php file.
+In the step mysql database will be connected to php and web served by nginx.
 The first to do is to create a database with datas

 Log into mysql as root user